Gutter replacement costs an average of $1,171

 V-style gutters

-Among the most affordable material options, aluminum gutters range from $4 to $15 per linear foot and occasionally cost up to $35 per linear foot.
+Among the most affordable material options, aluminum gutters range from $3 to $15 per linear foot, although they can cost up to $35 per linear foot in some situations.
 Lightweight, versatile, and rust-resistant, aluminum is popular with homeowners but can be vulnerable to dents, scratches, and extreme weather conditions.

-Vinyl gutters represent the least costly end of the cost range, averaging $4 to $7 per linear foot and typically staying under $29 per linear foot.
+Vinyl gutters represent the most affordable end of the cost range, averaging $3 to $7 per linear foot and staying under $29 per linear foot.
 While lightweight and easy to install, they’re prone to leaks, have limited durability in harsh climates, and are only available as sectional systems.

-Galvanized steel gutters cost about $5 to $20 per linear foot.
+Galvanized steel gutters cost between $5 and $20 per linear foot.
 With a zinc coating to improve rust and corrosion resistance, steel gutters offer better durability than aluminum and vinyl.
-They can last up to 20 years but are heavy and more challenging to install.
+They can last up to 20 years, but are heavy and more challenging to install.

-One of the most durable and aesthetically appealing options, copper gutters are also among the most costly at about $15 to $40 per linear foot on average, sometimes costing up to $51 per linear foot or more.
+One of the most durable and aesthetically appealing options, copper gutters are also among the most expensive, averaging $15 to $40 per linear foot, with some instances costing up to $51 per linear foot or more.
 Copper gutters add an old-world look to homes, eventually developing a green-silver patina.
 With proper maintenance, they last between 50 and 100 years in even harsh climates.

 Zinc gutters, which cost between $15 and $30 per linear foot on average, are durable and require minimal maintenance.
 This high-end option sometimes costs $61 per linear foot or more, but zinc gutters sometimes come with pre-weathering, resulting in a self-healing, damage-resistant, and rust-proof surface.
 They’re vulnerable to saltwater stains in coastal climates but can last 80 years or more.